Some cancer drugs may cause you to feel or be sick. But there are treatments that can help and ways you can support yourself.

 - Have a small meal a few hours before chemotherapy, not just before

-- Avoid your favourite foods when having chemotherapy, so you don't associate them with treatment and then go off them (this can be very important for children)
+- Avoid your favourite foods when having chemotherapy as you might associate them with treatment

 - you are worried because you are vomiting

 - you can't drink because you are vomiting

 - you are being sick a lot or it goes on for more than one or two days